 The onboard reference's specifications are part of the ADS1110's overall gain and drift specifications.
-The converter's drift and gain error specifications reflect the performance of the onboard reference as well as the performance of the A/D converter core.
+The converter's drift and gain error specifications reflect the performance of the A/D converter core.
 There are no separate specifications for the onboard reference itself.